BSc (Hons), PgDip, O.A. Dip

 A Little About Me

 Today, I live in Manchester with my family and our much-loved fur babies.
-I carry my past with compassion and use it to inform and energise the work I do—supporting others on their own journeys of growth, healing, and self-discovery.
+I carry my past with compassion and use it to inform and energise everything I do — from my work as a Senior Psychotherapist and Clinical Director, to my newest venture, She Thinks Different.

 My Professional Biography